sinedied/ngx-foldable/README.md

 ## How to test on your browser

-The dual-screen emulation feature requires latest Microsoft Edge or Google Chrome versions, with experimental flags to enable.
+The dual-screen emulation feature requires latest Microsoft Edge or Google Chrome versions (>= 97).

+If you have older browser versions, you need to enable experimental flags.
 Follow [the instructions here](https://devblogs.microsoft.com/surface-duo/build-and-test-dual-screen-web-apps/?WT.mc_id=javascript-9776-yolasors#build-and-test-on-the-desktop) to setup your browser for dual-screen emulation.

 ## Library usage